 The Common Core State Standards (CCSS) in English Language Arts for grades K–5 and 6–12 define what students should understand and be able to do by the end of each grade.
 They correspond to the College and Career Readiness (CCR) anchor standards.
 The College and Career Readiness (CCR) anchor standards provide broad standards, that, together with the grade-level standards, define the specific skills and understandings that all students must demonstrate.
 On this page you will find a copy of the correlation to the CCSS.

-For information about the language arts curriculum, please contact [[lcbland, Dr. Lori Bland]].
+For information about the language arts curriculum, training, or professional development, please contact [[aycarpenter, Dr. Ashley Carpenter]].

-Please contact [[aycarpenter, Dr. Ashley Carpenter]] about training related to the language arts units.
 The training modules have been revised to include information about correlations to the Common Core State Standards.
-The training offered by the Center for Gifted Education can be adapted to meet the specific needs of your district.
+Additionally, the training offered by the Center for Gifted Education can be adapted to meet the specific needs of your district.

-See the CFGE Curriculum Overview for detailed information about the curriculum units available from Kendall Hunt.
+See the CFGE Language Arts Curriculum Overview for detailed information about the curriculum units available from Kendall Hunt.